Chapter 2: Safety and Traffic, Section 2: Traffic

 - Confine the work area to as short a distance as practical.

-- Work areas should be well lighted, but in a way not to blind drivers of approaching vehicles.
+- Avoid blinding drivers in approaching vehicles when adequately lighting work areas.
 If properly shielded, most lights can be mounted on construction equipment.
 Confirm that lighting intensity complies with the Cal/OSHA requirements.

-- Providing for exit ramp traffic within the coned-off area may be difficult.
+- Consult with the transportation management center before temporarily closing a ramp not previously scheduled through the LCS.
+Providing for exit ramp traffic within the coned-off area may be difficult.
 Sometimes through traffic tends to follow an exiting vehicle.
 To expedite the work, it is helpful to close the exit temporarily if the contract, traffic patterns, and volumes permit.
-Consult with the transportation management center prior to temporarily closing a ramp not previously scheduled through the LCS.

-- In addition to requirements for signs and warning devices shown on the plans for traffic control systems, changeable message signs in advance of the work may be used effectively.
-Refer to Section 4-1203B (13), “Portable Changeable Message Signs,” of this manual.
-You may also consult the district traffic operations office.
+- Consider use of changeable message signs in advance of the work, in addition to the signs and warning devices shown on the plans for traffic control systems.
+Refer to Section 4-1203B (14), “Portable Changeable Message Signs,” of this manual.
+You may also consult the district Traffic Operations office.

 - For the use of amber flashing lights and for driving and parking in a closed lane at night, refer to the Code of Safe Practices at: